• Skip to primary navigation

 Thanks to good use of H.265 10-bit decoding, the Easytone Android TV box can deliver 4K picture quality at 60 frames per second and can even support 6K if you have the content.

-But be warned, don’t read 4K at 60 frames per second and think, great, this TV box will work well in my 4K TV set up.
+But be warned, don’t read 4K at 60 frames per second and think, great, this TV box will work well in my 4K TV setup.

 Why not?